Glacial Lake Missoula

 Sediment deposited by the lake with a hammer for scale.

 Lake Missoula was a prehistoric proglacial lake in western Montana that existed periodically at the end of the last ice age between 15,000 and 13,000 years ago.
 The lake measured about 7770 km2 and contained about 2100 km3 of water, half the volume of Lake Michigan.

-The Glacial Lake Missoula National Natural Landmark is located about 110 kilometers (68 mi) northwest of Missoula, Montana, at the north end of the Camas Prairie Valley, just east of Montana Highway 382 and Macfarlane Ranch.
+The Glacial Lake Missoula National Natural Landmark is located about 110 km northwest of Missoula, Montana, at the north end of the Camas Prairie Valley, just east of Montana Highway 382 and Macfarlane Ranch.
 It was designated as a National Natural Landmark in 1966 because it contains the great ripples (often measuring 25 to 50 ft high and 300 ft long) that served as a strong supporting element for J Harlen Bretz's contention that Washington State's Channeled Scablands were formed by repeated cataclysmic floods over only about 2,000 years, rather than through the millions of years of erosion that had been previously assumed.

 The lake was the result of an ice dam on the Clark Fork caused by the southern encroachment of a finger of the Cordilleran ice sheet into the Idaho Panhandle (at the present-day location of Clark Fork, Idaho, at the east end of Lake Pend Oreille).
-The height of the ice dam typically approached 610 m, flooding the valleys of western Montana approximately 320 km eastward.
+The height of the ice dam typically approached 2000 ft, flooding the valleys of western Montana approximately 320 km eastward.
 It was the largest ice-dammed lake known to have occurred.